slaclab/lume-ace3p/README.md

 ```
 export Genesis "my_mesh_file.gen" block all overwrite
 ```
 This will export the generated mesh into a .gen file and LUME-ACE3P will automatically call acdtool to convert it further into a .ncdf file with the same name ("my_mesh_file.ncdf" in this case).
-LUME-ACE3P can also adjust the export filename from within python as well (see cubit_obj parameters for more details).
+LUME-ACE3P can also adjust the export filename from within python as well (see [cubit python objects](#LUME-ACE3P-Python-object-structures-advanced-users) for more details).

 For more information on Cubit journal files, see the official [Cubit documentation](https://cubit.sandia.gov/documentation/).